MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 SELECT azure_storage.account_remove('pgquickstart');
 ```

-### Add access for a role to Azure Blob Storage
+### Add access for a role to Azure Blob storage

 ```sql
 SELECT * FROM azure_storage.account_user_add('pgquickstart', 'support');
 ```

-### List all the roles with access on Azure Blob Storage
+### List all the roles with access on Azure Blob storage

 ```sql
 SELECT * FROM azure_storage.account_list();
 ```

-### Remove the roles with access on Azure Blob Storage
+### Remove the roles with access on Azure Blob storage

 ```sql
 SELECT * FROM azure_storage.account_user_remove('pgquickstart', 'support');